Princeton University Band: Today

 To placate the concerns of administrators and alumni at Princeton, the PUB hired Jack Hontz, a marching band director from Strath Haven High School in Pennsylvania, as a musical advisor.
 The brother of a former band member, Hontz helped the band make the most out of its musical performances and steered the band away from behavior that may have attracted the ire of the university.
 While very helpful, Hontz filled only a consultory role for the PUB until his death in the summer of 2017, offering advice only when it was needed and leaving all leadership and decision-making responsibilities to the students.
+The PUB has since hired Joe Bongiovi, director of bands at Princeton High School and founder of the Philadelphia Jazz Orchestra, as their musical advisor.

 As Princeton football became less nationally competitive in the latter half of the 20th century, the PUB began to focus on basketball, ice hockey, and lacrosse, following many teams to NIT, ECAC-HL, and NCAA tournaments, including several national championships, since as early as 1965.
 From 1990 to 2000 the PUB played at over twenty NCAA tournaments alone, including the 1998 field hockey national championship.

+On campus, the PUB has come to represent the spirit of Princeton, and the PUB can be found performing or otherwise representing the University at numerous Princeton events, including building dedications, promotional videos, student performing arts showcases, orientation events, and Reunions, to name a few.

 Organization

-The PUB is a recognized student organization of Princeton University and is almost entirely run by a twelve-member officer corps consisting of the President, Drum Major, Head Manager ("Mom"), Student Conductor (the "SC"), Treasurer, four Drillmasters ("DMs"), Alumni Coordinator and two Librarians ("Libes").
-A professional music advisor, paid out of the band's operating fund, is the only non-student involved in directing the band.
+The Princeton University Band is a recognized student organization of Princeton University under the Office of the Dean of Undergraduate Students and is almost entirely run by a thirteen-member officer corps consisting of the President, Drum Major, Head Manager ("Mom"), Treasurer ("Dad"), Student Conductor, four Drillmasters, Alumni Coordinator, two Librarians ("Libes"), and Diversity Equity and Inclusion Coordinator.
+The professional music advisor, paid out of the band's operating fund, is the only non-student involved in directing the band.

+The PUB is split into four sections, each of which is represented by a drillmaster.
+These sections are the flumpets (encompassing flutes, trumpets, and other miscellaneous wind instruments), saxinets (saxophones and clarinets), tubonerphones (mellophones, trombones, baritones, and tubas), and garbussion (percussion and garbage).
+Like other Ivy League scramble bands, the band has a section of unusual percussion instruments, which the band calls "trash percussion" or "garbage percussion," and may include street signs, lawn ornaments, car parts, and anything else that makes noise when struck.

+In addition to its garbussion instruments, the band has also featured many other instruments not typically found in marching bands, including recorders, melodicas, Otamatones, kazoos, Yamaha venovas, valve trombones, alto trombones, mellophoniums (sometimes referred to by band members as "elephant horns"), frumpets, Aztec death whistles, and more.